 Taylor’s perfect academic record and research prowess secured her spot among top applicants competing for one of 24 summer slots at Los Alamos.
 In addition to SUU, other schools represented will include physics-leaders MIT, Stanford and Caltech.

 Los Alamos National Laboratory is the foremost Department of Energy national security laboratory in the nation.
 Located in New Mexico, the lab’s primary function is nuclear weapon stockpile stewardship; it is birthplace of the atomic bomb.
 The Los Alamos National Laboratory's state-of-the-art supercomputers are used by laboratory scientists not only to tackle formidable problems in national security, but in open research in areas of chemistry, plasma physics and computational astrophysics.

 “Morgan is a terrific example of the driven, high-achieving students we have in the College of Science and Engineering,” said Robert Eves, dean of the College of Science and Engineering and professor of chemistry and geology.
-“She will represent SUU well in this high-visibility numerical physics workshop at Los Alamos National Laboratory.”
+“She represented SUU well in this high-visibility numerical physics workshop at Los Alamos National Laboratory.”

 Taylor began her scientific studies in a college physics class her first semester at SUU and never looked back.
 In what she deems as her most challenging class so far, Taylor became fascinated with physics and the mathematics of the universe.

 “I'm amazed at how much of what we know is due to the equations we take for granted,” said Taylor.
 “I'm beginning to understand how miraculously applicable math and physics are to every aspect of life, and I have a strong desire to understand those applications in greater detail.”

 Taylor’s mentors, Dr. Cameron Pace and Dr. Brandon Wiggins, recognized her potential early in the classroom.
 They have both worked with Taylor on extracurricular research and crafted her course schedule to match top level physics degrees.